chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 **Chinasa T. Okolo**. ["Reforming Data Regulation to Advance AI Governance in Africa."](https://chinasatokolo.github.io/files/Okolo_ForesightAfrica_2024.pdf) _Foresight Africa_.
 The Brookings Institution, 2024.

 **Chinasa T. Okolo**, Dhruv Agarwal, Aditya Vashistha, Nicola Dell.
-[" 'If it is easy to understand then it will have value': Examining Perceptions of Explainable AI with Community Health Workers in Rural India."](https://chinasatokolo.github.io/files/Okolo_CSCW_2024.pdf) To appear in the _Proceedings of the ACM on Human-Computer Interaction (PACM)_, Volume 8, Issue CSCW1, Article No. 71, 2024.
+[" 'If it is easy to understand then it will have value': Examining Perceptions of Explainable AI with Community Health Workers in Rural India."](https://chinasatokolo.github.io/files/Okolo_CSCW_2024.pdf) In the _Proceedings of the ACM on Human-Computer Interaction (PACM)_, Volume 8, Issue CSCW1, Article No. 71, 2024.

 ## 2023
 **Chinasa T. Okolo**. ["AI in the Global South: Opportunities and challenges towards more inclusive governance."](https://www.brookings.edu/articles/ai-in-the-global-south-opportunities-and-challenges-towards-more-inclusive-governance/) _TechTank_.
 The Brookings Institution, 2023.